johnsiu2016/AAUHCA4JAwQJBQ4BBA0KCA/README.md

 ```

 ## Seed
-The following is an example of the predefined job for the worker:
+The following is an example of the predefined job for the worker
 You can find more on ./seed.js
 ```
 {